0xffchain/multisig-contract/README.md

 # Multisig Contract

-## Problem statement
-As discussed, we would like to give you a little homework.
-Please implement a smart contract for a multisig wallet in your preferred smart contract VM (Solidity/EVM, Rust/Cosmwasm, Rust/Solana etc.).

 ## Goal
  - [x] How you approach a new challenge.
  - [x] Which issues you faced along the way.